 Worker shot at Wendy's drive-thru in Lynn

-A worker was shot and wounded at a drive-thru in Lynn.
+A fast food worker was shot in Lynn.
 WBZ-TV's Tammy Mutasa reports.

 View CBS News In